Intermediate Mountaineering Skills

-Arrive to the hill on Wednesday evening (we will arrange a special operation of the goods lift).
-Spend Thursday morning refreshing your knowledge and focusing on theory inside.
+Arrive to the hill the evening before your class begins.
+This allows you to settle in and acquaint yourself with the lodge.
+Spend the next morning refreshing your knowledge and focusing on theory inside.
 Practical hands-on learning will be the main focus with the aim to spend as much time outside as possible.
-Saturday night may be spent in a snow cave depending on weather and snow.
+One of the nights may be spent in a snow cave depending on weather and snow.
 Time outside will be segmented depending on the desired learning outcome.
-The course culminates (Saturday or Sunday depending on weather) in planning and executing a personal climb on a local peak on the main divide of the Southern Alps.
-The course will end on Sunday in time for the 4pm-6pm operation of the goods lift.
+The course culminates in planning and executing a personal climb on a local peak on the main divide of the Southern Alps.

 - 50L Backpack* with pack liner

 - Hat, gloves – more than one pair